COVID-19 cases rise by 551 in Virginia on Sunday

 The hospitalization and death numbers are totals confirmed by the Virginia Department of Health, which are always delayed by several days due to the logistics of medical facilities reporting information to local health districts, which then report it to the state health department.

 The hospitalization numbers are cumulative — they represent the total number of people hospitalized due to the disease throughout the pandemic and not the total number currently in the hospital.
-For current hospitalization stats, the VHHA offers more helpful data.
+For current hospitalization stats,

-The state website shows a lot of detail by locality, including hospitalizations and deaths for each city or county, and are broken down by zip code here, if you want to track cases on a neighborhood level.
+shows a lot of detail by locality, including hospitalizations and deaths for each city or county, and are

 Overall, according to the Virginia Department of Health's June 21 breakdown, 603,916 tests have been run for the virus in Virginia, with 57,994 positive results.

-The department's breakdown and location map, available to the public here, shows the number of cases confirmed each day, number of people tested, total hospitalizations, total deaths, demographic breakdowns, and testing numbers, as well as breakdowns by health district.
+, shows the number of cases confirmed each day, number of people tested, total hospitalizations, total deaths, demographic breakdowns, and testing numbers, as well as breakdowns by health district.

 Here's a breakdown of cases for our region as of 9 a.m. on June 21.
 You can find the breakdown for the entire state in the chart at the bottom of this article.